 We ventured to Korea with our 8 month old son in tow, and our parents most certainly thinking this would not work out for us.
-In less than 2 years, we met people from several countries of the world, learned to live without such things as a King Sized bed, I lost 25 lbs due to the healthier lifestyle in Korea, paid off ALL of our debt, and started this company so we now both have jobs we thoroughly love.
+In under 2 years, we met people from several countries of the world, learned to live without such things as a King Sized bed, I lost 25 lbs due to the healthier lifestyle in Korea, paid off ALL of our debt, and started this company so we now both have jobs we thoroughly.